sictweb/bti425-2020/notes/week02.md

 This week, we continue our two-week re-introduction to web services.
 We will work with a database, and then deploy a web service and its database to a public host.

 Then, a small number of JavaScript-based client apps will be created, to interact with the web service.
-Although we will discuss the original XmlHttpRequest object and the jQuery library, we'll prefer to use the new-ish Fetch API.
+Although we will briefly discuss the original XmlHttpRequest object and the jQuery library, we'll prefer to use the new-ish Fetch API.

 The Moment library - which helps with date handling - will also be introduced.